Exploring Information Seeking Agent Consolidation: Related Works

 \section{Related Works}

-\textbf{Information Seeking Agents.} Information-seeking agents represent a convergence of local knowledge base retrieval, document understanding, and web automation technologies.
-Foundationally, RAG has emerged as the primary paradigm for grounding LLMs in external knowledge bases~\cite{wang2024searching}, with recent advances introducing sophisticated multi-hop reasoning~\cite{li2024structrag} and adaptive memory-based optimization~\cite{qin2025towards}.
-Building on these retrieval capabilities, document-centric agents have been developed to handle visually-rich documents like PDFs and presentations through vision-language models~\cite{faysse2024colpali} and multi-modal retrieval frameworks~\cite{tanaka2025vdocrag,han2025mdocagent}, enabling precise information extraction from complex layouts and multi-page contexts~\cite{ma2024mmlongbench,jin2025slideagent}.
-Simultaneously, the research community has explored autonomous web agents capable of navigating dynamic websites to gather open-domain information~\cite{deng2023mind2web,wu2025webdancer}, utilizing sophisticated planning and rollback mechanisms to ensure robustness in open-web environments~\cite{wei2025browsecomp,zhang2025enhancing}.
-While these specialized agents excel within their respective domains, existing systems remain fragmented across local knowledge bases, structured documents, and the open web, which constrains their scalability and cross-domain generalization.
-Our work addresses this gap by proposing a single foundation agentic model that consolidates these three heterogeneous paradigms into a unified system for knowledge-intensive tasks.
+\textbf{Information Seeking Agents.} RAG has emerged as the primary paradigm for grounding LLMs in external knowledge bases~\cite{wang2024searching}, with recent advances in multi-hop reasoning~\cite{li2024structrag} and adaptive memory-based optimization~\cite{qin2025towards}.
+Document-centric agents tackle visually-rich documents such as PDFs and slides through vision-language models~\cite{faysse2024colpali} and multi-modal retrieval frameworks~\cite{tanaka2025vdocrag,han2025mdocagent}, enabling precise extraction from complex layouts and multi-page contexts~\cite{ma2024mmlongbench,jin2025slideagent}.
+Web agents navigate dynamic websites to gather open-domain information~\cite{deng2023mind2web,wu2025webdancer}, relying on planning and rollback mechanisms for robustness in open-web environments~\cite{wei2025browsecomp,zhang2025enhancing}.